okayama1/ETC5513_assignment3/README.md

 - Then the other group members please use the same link (LINK).
 Please follow the instructions, look for your group and join.
 - If you encounter a 404 error, please go to the top-right corner and sign in into your GitHub account.
 - Once all the group members have joined the group in GitHub classrooms, you can all start working on the project.
-- Each group member should then clone the repository in your local machine and create a branch to work on your own section.
+- Each group member must then **clone the repository in your local machine and create a branch to work on your own section**.
 Please name the branch using your name and surname (**name_surname**).
 - Each group member will work on one section (if there are four of you in the group, please create a new section in the report.Rmd file).
 - Ensure that you stage, commit and push the changes that you are making into your own branch from time to time as you are creating your own section (do not leave it all to the end).
 - While you work on your section, please ensure that you work in your branch and commit and push changes into your **own branch** in the remote repository too.
 That will minimize conflicts.